-At Washington Law Center, we’re aware of the lifelong impact that sexual abuse and sexual assault has on the unfortunate victims of these atrocities.
-Our sexual assault lawyers in Washington understand the harm endured by victims of sexual abuse, child molestation, rape, and other deviant misconduct.
-This type of crime is subject to legal punishment that includes monetary compensation to the victim.
+At Washington Law Center, we’re aware of the lifelong impact that sexual abuse and sexual assault has on the victims of these atrocities.
+Our sexual abuse attorneys in Washington understand the harm endured by victims of sexual abuse, foster care abuse, CPS abuse, DSHS abuse, molestation and other deviant misconduct.
+These types of crimes are subject to legal punishment that includes monetary compensation to the victim.
 Victims are entitled to compensation for pain, suffering and the needed therapy that is common in these types of cases.
 Washington Law Center will launch a full investigation to uncover the facts that help to punish the perpetrator while working to secure proper financial compensation for the sexual assault victim.

-Our sexual assault and abuse lawyers understand that no amount compensation can reverse the victim’s mental or physical suffering.
-Proper compensation for the abuse victim can help with the long-term recovery (counseling, medical care, etc.) from trauma for the sex abuse victim.
-The sexual assault attorneys at Washington Law Center will hold perpetrators accountable for their actions.
+Our sexual abuse lawyers understand that no amount compensation can reverse the victim’s mental or physical suffering.
+Proper compensation for the abuse victim can help with the long-term recovery (counseling, medical care, etc.).
+This is especially true when the abuse is sourced from a trusted entity like DSHS, CPS, foster care or sexual abuse from a teacher or a member of the clergy.
+The sexual abuse attorneys at Washington Law Center will hold perpetrators accountable for their actions.

 Sexual abuse (or also referred to as molestation) is usually defined as the forcing of undesired sexual acts by one person on to another person.

 General categories of sex crimes may be defined in different ways, as well as referred to by different terms, depending upon the jurisdiction.
 Common types of sexual abuse involve: